 Homeopathy Described

-Homeopathy is a therapeutic technique developed and refined in Germany in the late Eighteenth Century by physician Samuel Hahnemann.
-It is based on an idea that had always been surmised and sometimes practiced by healers as far back as Hippocrates.
-The idea that like cures like basically presumes that a stimulus that would cause a certain set of symptoms–a “disease”–in a healthy person, somehow “displaces” such a set of symptoms in a person suffering from those symptoms from some other cause–although the real mechanism remains to be established.
+Homeopathy is a therapeutic technique developed and refined in Germany in the late 18th Century by physician Samuel Hahnemann.
+It is based on an idea that was practiced by healers as far back as Hippocrates.
+The idea that “like cures like” basically means that a stimulus that would cause a certain set of symptoms–a “disease”–in a healthy person, somehow “displaces” and resolves such a set of symptoms in a person suffering from them.

 How it is Employed